rrnyquist/ebenezer/_Scripture/ESV/52_I_Thessalonians.md

 and to aspire to live quietly, and to mind your own affairs, and to work with your hands, as we instructed you, ^0411

-so that you may walk properly before outsiders and be dependent on no one. ^0412
+so that you may live properly before outsiders and be dependent on no one. ^0412

 But we do not want you to be uninformed, brothers, about those who are asleep, that you may not grieve as others do who have no hope. ^0413